JesseZhuang/algorithm-java/Readme.md

 Open project from existing sources, with IntelliJ 2020, two modules were created for `main` and `test`.
 The `test` module depends on module `algorithm-java.main`.

+On Windows in 2022, gradle build fails with some weird slf4j error.
+Just create a new gradle java project.
+It used latest gradle wrapper (7.6.1 version).

 ## Setup Github Codespace

 - install extension pack for java for gradle